midonet/midonet/docs/vxgw_service.md

 VTEPs.
 We use the name "vtep", and associate it to a UDP port (defined in midolman.conf and set to 4789 by default).
 As we will see below, the Agent will inject the relevant flow actions to encapsulate the to-be-tunnelled packet before outputting to the port.
-On ingess, the datapath will parse the tunnelled packet for us, providing the source IP (the VTEP's) and the VNI, which the Coordinator uses to find the Bridge where the packet is meant to be injected.
+On ingress, the datapath will parse the tunnelled packet for us, providing the source IP (the VTEP's) and the VNI, which the Coordinator uses to find the Bridge where the packet is meant to be injected.